paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-341-acquisition-of-services-generally.md

 A prior section 4506, act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 253, which related to sale, loan, or gift of samples, drawings, and information to contractors, was repealed by Pub.
 L. 103–160, div.
 A, title VIII, § 822(b)(3), Nov.
 30, 1993, 107 Stat.
 1706.

 #### Amendments
+2025—Subsec. (e).
+Pub.
+L. 119–60, § 815(1), struck out subsec. (e) which related to timely planning to avoid bridge contracts.

+Subsec. (f).
+Pub.
+L. 119–60, § 815(2), redesignated pars.
+(3) and (4) as (1) and (2), respectively, and struck out former pars.
+(1) and (2) which defined the terms “bridge contract” and “requirements owner”, respectively, for purposes of this section.

 2021—Pub.
 L. 116–283, § 1856(g), renumbered [section 2329 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2329) as this section.

 Subsec. (b).
 Pub.
 L. 117–81, § 815(a)(1)(A), substituted “February 1, 2023” for “October 1, 2021” in introductory provisions.